On the $t$-adic Littlewood Conjecture: The Number Wall of a Sequence

 (In the last two equations above, the index $k$ is determined in the natural way from $m,n$ and $\delta$.)

 Conversely, an array satisfying this recurrence is the Number Wall of the sequence determined by $\theta_n=S_{0,n}$ for all $n\in\Z$. \end{coro}

 \begin{proof} This follows immediately from Theorem~\ref{innerframe}, Corollary~\ref{coroinnerframe} and Theorem~\ref{outerframe}.
-Note that all denominators are guaranteed to be non--zero, and also that the parameters $k$, $\delta$, $P, Q, R$ and $S$ required for these equations to be a recurrence relation are well--determined.
+Note that all denominators are guaranteed to be non--zero.
+Also note that the parameters $k$, $\delta$, $P, Q, R$ and $S$ required for these equations to be a recurrence relation are well--determined from previous rows when not within a window (cf. Figure \ref{fig:algo1} below for the actual algorithm).
 For example, a string of consecutive zeros appearing in a row by application of the equation in the fourth line provides the value of the deficiency $\delta$ of the window and thus of the parameters $P, Q$ and $R$ (e.g., by application of the same equation to compute the vertical entries surrounding the window).
 Theorem~\ref{innerframe} then gives the value of the parameter $S$. \end{proof}

 The Frame Constraints expressed in Corollary~\ref{frameconstraints} provide a necessary and sufficient condition for an infinite array to be the Number Wall of a sequence.
 They also give a \emph{Wall Builder Algorithm} for generating finite segments of a given Number Wall as well as an alternative method for verifying its properties.
 This algorithm is more efficient than a direct use of the definition of a Number Wall from Toeplitz determinants as in~\eqref{defnumberwall}.
 Indeed, a key feature of the Frame Constraints is that in the case of sequences with bounded deficiency, they are \emph{local}.
-This means that if the sequence in the zeroth row $\left\{S_{0,n}\right\}_{n\in\bbz}$ has deficiency $\delta\ge 1$, then the entry $S_{m,n}$ on row $m$ and column $n$ can be obtained from at most $O\left(\delta^2\right)$ other entries sitting in previous rows, which number of entries is independent of $m$ and $n$ (see Section~\ref{buildingfinite} below for further details).
+Explicitly, this means that if the sequence in the zeroth row $\left\{S_{0,n}\right\}_{n\in\bbz}$ has deficiency $\delta\ge 1$, then the entry $S_{m,n}$ on row $m$ and column $n$ can be obtained from at most $O\left(\delta^2\right)$ other entries sitting in previous rows, which number of entries is independent of $m$ and $n$ (see Section~\ref{buildingfinite} below for further details).
 By contrast, Definition~\ref{defnumberwall} is global in the sense that $S_{m,n}$ depends on $2m+1$ entries on row 0; namely, on $S_{0,n'}$ with $\left|n'-n\right|\leq m$.